The commutative nonassociative algebra of metric curvature tensors: Introduction

-Commutative nonassociative algebras of the sort of which $(\mcurvweyl(\std), \curvmult)$ and its subalgebras are typical abound.
-They have been studied principally in two related contexts.
-In the theory of finite groups they appear as objects on which finite groups act by automorphisms.
-For example Griess originally constructed the monster finite simple group as the group of automorphisms of a commutative nonassociative algebra.
-See \cite{Griess-monster} and also A.~A. Ivanov's \cite{Ivanov} for discussion and references.
-Many other finite simple groups can be constructed in this way; see for example \cite{Frohardt}, \cite{Harada}, \cite{Ryba}, and \cite{Smith}.
-In the theory of vertex operator algebras such algebras appear as the degree $2$ parts of the OZ vertex operator algebras (see \cite{Griess-gnavoai} for the definitions and \cite{Matsuo-Nagatomo} for proofs).
-Related ideas have been pursued in the context of axial algebras, for which \cite{Hall-Rehren-Shpectorov} is a good starting point.
+where $\sR\opmult \sR$ is some quadratic form on $\mcurv(\std)$.
+The polarization of the quadratic form appearing in \eqref{ricciflowcurv} can be viewed as a commutative multiplication $\opmult$ on $\mcurv(\std)$.
+Here, $(\mcurv(\std), \opmult)$ is studied as an interesting example in the general context of commutative nonassociative algebras that exhibits some special structural properties.
+Although they did not use explicitly this algebraic perspective, it was R. Hamilton \cite{Hamilton, Hamilton-four, Hamilton-formation} and G. Huisken \cite{Huisken} who first emphasized the importance of $\opmult$ and discovered its basic properties.

-On the other hand, the class of commutative not necessarily associative algebras with no additional structure is too general to admit a good theory.
-In both the mentioned contexts the commutative algebra $(\alg, \mlt)$ satisfies the further condition that it is \emph{metrized} meaning it is equipped with a nondegenerate bilinear form $h$ that is \textit{invariant} in the sense that the cubic form $h(x\mlt y, z)$ is completely symmetric in $x, y, z \in \alg$.
-Such a metrized commutative algebra $(\alg, \mlt, h)$ is determined up to isometric isomorphism by the orthogonal group orbit of the associated homogeneous \textit{cubic polynomial}, $P(x)$, defined by $6P(x) = h(x\mlt x, x)$, for $P$ and the metric $h$ determine the multiplication $\mlt$ via the polarization identity
+The class of commutative not necessarily associative algebras with no additional structure is too general to admit a good theory.
+In many interesting examples the commutative algebra $(\alg, \mlt)$ satisfies the further condition that it is \emph{metrized} meaning it is equipped with a nondegenerate bilinear form $h$ that is \emph{invariant} in the sense that the cubic form $h(x\mlt y, z)$ is completely symmetric in $x, y, z \in \alg$ (in this case $h$ is also often called a \emph{Frobenius form}).
+For various perspectives on metrized commutative algebras see \cite{Bordemann, Fox-simplicial, Griess-Monster, Griess-gnavoai, Hall-transpositionalgebras, Hall-Rehren-Shpectorov, Ivanov, Nadirashvili-Tkachev-Vladuts, Tkachev-correction}.

-In this language, the observation due to G. Huisken that a certain trilinear form on $\mcurv(\std)$ is completely symmetric is the statement that the metric induced on $\mcurv(\std)$ is invariant (see Lemma \ref{curvaturealgebralemma}), so $(\mcurv(\std), \curvmult, h)$ and its subalgebras fit into this framework.
-For general background on commutative algebras carrying an invariant metric see for example \cite{Bordemann}, \cite{Nadirashvili-Tkachev-Vladuts}, and \cite{Tkachev-correction}.